sudhanshu-j/iEssentials/README.md

 - **ScrollReveal.js**: Library used for scroll animations to make the website more engaging as the user scrolls.

-- **Three.js** (if used for 3D modeling): A JavaScript library for creating and displaying animated 3D computer graphics in the web browser.

 ---

 ## Setup and Installation